 What is Lean Product and Process Development (LPPD) and how does it help create high-functioning teams?
-The following short comments from LPPD experts all share key insights into the value of this set of ideas; and are at the heart of the upcoming Designing the Future summit being held next month in Traverse City, Michigan.
+The following short comments from LPPD experts all share key insights into the value of this set of ideas.
 LEI’s Josh Howell recently spoke with Jeff Liker, Jim Morgan, Jim Womack, and Eric Ethington on this topic; you can watch a video capturing this conversation here.

 Jim Morgan: Let’s talk about what LPPD is.
 In my view it’s a set of principles and practices that we first identified at Toyota and have since evolved in a number of different industries that promote collaboration, transparency, and rapid learning, in the development of both process and product simultaneously, leading to the creation of really effective value streams.
 And when you think about that and you think about where product development is in an organization, your degrees of freedom for designing that value-stream, or really designing your future state, is much greater than it is in any other activity that takes place in organizations.
 And when you add the fact that product development when done well engages just about every function in the organization, from not only engineering and marketing which are obvious, but also manufacturing and supply chain and finance, it’s really an opportunity to bring the organization together to sort of design their future, hence the name of the conference.
 And the decisions that you make during that time period are going to affect the organization for many years to come so it’s a really crucial opportunity